-According to data from CDSS, there were 740 youth identified in the calendar year of 2023 in the Child Welfare Services/Case Management System who are potential parents between the ages of 11 and 20.
+According to data from CDSS, between July and December 2024, there were 663 youth identified in the Child Welfare Services/Case Management System who were receiving the infant supplement.

 SB 1178 also directed CDSS and local child welfare agencies, to recruit, train, and retain qualified foster care providers for parenting foster youth, in consultation with other stakeholders, to collect information to be used to develop a more cost-effective infant supplemental payment rate structure that more adequately reimburses caregivers for the costs of infant care and teen parent mentoring.
 Twenty years beyond the establishment of this policy, many providers report they are still struggling to meet the needs of their parenting foster youth under their care.